searxng/searxng/docs/admin/settings/settings_engines.rst

 Example: Multilingual Search
 ============================

-SearXNG does not support true multilingual search.
+Zhensa does not support true multilingual search.
 You have to use the language prefix in your search query when searching in a different language.

-But there is a workaround: By adding a new search engine with a different language, SearXNG will search in your default and other language.
+But there is a workaround: By adding a new search engine with a different language, Zhensa will search in your default and other language.

 Example configuration in settings.yml for a German and English speaker: